Some big changes are in progress for women athletes

 Women's sport is also getting far more screen time and is becoming more meaningful and popular among mainstream audiences.

-The Fifa Women’s World Cup broke broadcasting records, with a total of 1 billion views tuning in to watch the tournament that was ultimately won by the USA.
+In the UK, for example, there is consistently good coverage of women's sports on the country's BBC.
+In fact, sone years back the Fifa Women’s World Cup broke broadcasting records, with a total of 1 billion views tuning in to watch the tournament that was ultimately won by the USA.

 Lack of sponsorship is a common issue in woman’s sports but, after the US women's team's lawsuit, deodorant brand Secret promised a large contribution to the team while US Soccer’s biggest partner, Nike, publicly spoke out for pay equity and created an advert celebrating the team’s victory.